 Are the deals any good?

-In the six weeks I used the app I only actually took advantage of two deals – and they weren’t amazing.
+In the six weeks I used the app (in December 2018 and January 2019) I only actually took advantage of two deals – and they weren’t amazing.
 However, there were a few freebies which would be welcome if you like Costa Coffee or have a Millies Cookies near you.
-Here are some of the offers that appeared in the first six weeks:
+Here are some of the offers that appeared in my first six weeks:

 - Two Odeon tickets for £7 – this runs every week